-England triumphed at Old Trafford after a thrilling penalty shootout against the World XI and you can still donate here.
+England triumphed at Old Trafford after a thrilling penalty shootout against the World XI.

 Soccer Aid brings together top celebs and footballing legends for a game like no other for a great cause and this year over £5.5m has been raised for UNICEF.